- Apply to UW

 Adopted by an 11 (for) to 0 (against) vote of the Program in Ecology Faculty on Monday 11 April 2005.
 Revised by a 13 (for) to 0 (against) vote of the Program in Ecology Faculty, 8 October 2007.
 Revised by a 24 (for) to 0 (against) vote of the Program in Ecology Faculty, 23 April 2008.
 Revised by a 20 (for) to 0 (against) vote of the Program in Ecology Faculty, 11 December 2009.

-The Program in Ecology is centered on the science of ecology, a research discipline that focuses on organisms and biological processes in the context of their environments.
+The Program in Ecology and Evolution (PiEE) is centered on the science of ecology, a research discipline that focuses on organisms and biological processes in the context of their environments.
 Ecology overlaps with many other disciplines in the biological, physical, and social sciences, and many scientists whose research lies primarily in other areas may nevertheless do ecological research and sponsor students pursuing research in ecology.

 The Program aspires to maintain a culture of participation and intellectual engagement by its faculty.
-All PiE Faculty members are expected to participate in its activities and contribute to its objectives.
+All PiEE Faculty members are expected to participate in its activities and contribute to its objectives.
 Meaningful participation in the Program includes contributing to graduate education (teaching and co-teaching courses, serving on graduate committees, and mentoring individual students), assisting with curricular development and Program governance, and actively contributing to the Program's intellectual community.
 The latter contributions include but are not restricted to such activities as attending Program-sponsored seminars and other events, hosting seminar speakers, serving as guest lecturers or panelists in Program courses, serving on Program standing and ad hoc committees, and assisting in fundraising efforts.

-Faculty participants in the Program in Ecology may take either of two forms: as a Program Faculty member, or as a Program Affiliate.
+Faculty participants in the Program in Ecology and Evolution may take either of two forms: as a Program Faculty member, or as a Program Affiliate.
 Program Faculty members include tenured or tenure-track University of Wyoming faculty members and academic professionals who are active and credentialed researchers whose research focus is centered in the field of ecology.
 Program Affiliates comprise a broader category of participants, including individuals who are not tenured or tenure-track UW faculty, or whose primary research area relates to, but is primarily outside of, ecology.
 The Program Affiliate category provides a means for broad participation in the Program by UW faculty and academic professionals and by ecologists outside UW.

 Individuals seeking Program Faculty status must be able to document nationally or internationally recognized research that has advanced understanding of fundamental and/or applied aspects of ecology.
 There should be evidence of quantitatively substantial and qualitatively rigorous contributions to the field of ecology in the context of the following criteria: